3DiVi/face-sdk/doc/en/development/gpu_usage.md

 You can also use pre-built docker containers with CUDA support, such as *nvidia/cuda:10.0-cudnn7-devel-ubuntu16.04* (please note that some licenses can be unavailable in this case).

 To run models on GPU, you need to edit the configuration file of one of the supported recognizers: set `use_cuda` to `1`.
-The GPU acceleration is performed on one of the available GPUs.
-The GPU index can be set as follows:
+The GPU acceleration is performed on one of the available GPUs (by default on the GPU with index `0`).
+The GPU index can be changed as follows:
 * via the `gpu_index` parameter in the configuration file
-* via the `CUDA_VISIBLE_DEVICES` environment variable
+* via the `CUDA_VISIBLE_DEVICES` environment variable (see more info about [CUDA Environment Variables](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#env-vars))

 ### Timing characteristics